laila2005/messaging-system/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- **PyCryptodome**: For excellent encryption library
-- **Python Community**: For comprehensive documentation
-- **SQLite**: For lightweight database solution

-## 📞 Support

-For issues, questions, or suggestions:
-- Open an issue on GitHub
-- Check the troubleshooting section above
-- Review the technical documentation

 ## ⚠️ Security Notice

 This is an educational project demonstrating secure chat implementation.
 For production use: